grpc/proposal/A55-xds-stateful-session-affinity.md

 Note that if stateful session affinity and retries (gRFC [A44][]) are both configured, all retry attempts will be routed to the same endpoint.

+### Temporary environment variable protection

+During initial development, this feature will be enabled by the `GRPC_EXPERIMENTAL_XDS_ENABLE_HOST_OVERRIDE` environment variable.
+This environment variable protection will be removed once the feature has proven stable.
+The environment variable protection will specifically apply to the following:

+* creation of `xds_override_host_experimental` LB policy

+* all of the logic related to processing of the cookie based stateful session extension http_filter

+* processing of `common_lb_config.override_host_status` in the CDS update

+If the environment variable is unset or not true, none of the above will be enabled.

 ## Rationale

 The stateful session affinity requirement is not satisfied by the